kendru/learn-cljs/content/section-1/lesson-5-bootstrapping-a-clojurescript-project.md

 1. View the contents of the project directory recursively
 2. The `resources` directory contains the HTML page that will load our application as well as any styles and assets we need.
-3. The `src` directory contains ClojureScript sourc code
+3. The `src` directory contains ClojureScript source code

 Leiningen generated several top-level files, a `src` directory, and a `resources` directory.
 Leiningen uses the `project.clj` file for all configuration that it